fleshi3/accenture-paginate-cache/README.md

 - Difficulty with error catching using *fetch*, installing *axios* to fix error catching
 - Replaced *fetch* with *axios* error caching now working
 - Creating skeleton for mapping data to components
+- Replicated app mockup using material-ui library
+- Working on pagination